immersive-command-system/RadiationVisualization/HololensTesting.md

 ## Installation
 1. Please follow the instructions in the [README](README.md) to clone this repository.
 1. Install Unity.
 Currently tested on Unity 18 LTS, however any version of Unity should work.
 1. Install Visual Studio.
 Currently developed on VS 2019.
-Testing has also passed VS 2017.
+Testing has also passed VS 2017 (Note that the modules.
 (Anything older is incapable of deploying to HoloLens.)
     - Enable the following modules (* marks HoloLens Deploy Dependencies):
         - Python
         - .NET